Ukraine Partnership

 Activities

 The USAID-NREL Partnership is supporting Ukraine by analyzing opportunities to bring more wind and solar energy into Ukraine's nuclear-dominant system.
 With funding from USAID, NREL developed solar resource data for all of Ukraine.
 This data shows the average amount of sunlight received over the course of the year in 2-km2 resolution.
 The underlying solar resource data comes from 17 years (2005–2022) of satellite observations.
-Wind resource data is anticipated to be added for Ukraine in 2024.
+View the Global Horizontal Solar Irradiance Data and Wind Resource Data.

 This will help Ukraine meet its decarbonization goal of 50% of its power from renewable energy sources.
 It will also help Ukraine's energy independence and align with the European Union's plan for a clean hydrogen-based economy.